Your todo list:

 Why is this listed as 'Trad?'
 Sounds like it is fully bolted.

 Mar 31, 2014

 The route is not bolted like a typical sport route.
 There is wide spacing between some bolts.
 If you check many of the face climbs at Suicide Rock or Joshua Tree they are listed as trad routes, due to bolt spacing.
 No gear other than quickdraws is necessary.

-Ten bolts in 140 feet, you do the math.
+Twelve bolts in 160 feet, you do the math.